 Home of the genius Gaudí whose jewel-box townhouses and castle-like cathedrals have inspired millions, Barcelona is a great place for getting the kids excited about architecture and its impact on our quality of life.

 Stay at Lázaro Rosa-Violán’s lavish Cotton House Hotel – trust me, my 8-year old god-daughter loved it, your kids will never forget it – for a splash of child-friendly glamour.
 It’s easy walking distance of the Manzana de la Discordia, a cluster of art nouveaux buildings that are so fantastical they’ll capture the imagination of any kid while giving parents a healthy culture fix.
 Then head to the Sagrada Família for a romp around the crenellations (perfect for thrill-seekers).
-If you want to stick to the theme pick up some picnic fodder at the Boqueria – tubs of ready-to-eat fruit and juices, gossamer thin slivers of jamón and cured sausages, wheels of cheese and good bread (a bottle of wine for Mum and Dad) and head up to Gaudí’s whimsical Parc Güell to take in sensational views of the entire city.
+If you want to stick to the theme pick up some picnic fodder at the Boqueria – tubs of ready-to-eat fruit and juices, gossamer-thin slivers of jamón and cured sausages, wheels of cheese and good bread (a bottle of wine for Mum and Dad) and head up to Gaudí’s whimsical Parc Güell to take in sensational views of the entire city.
 Head to the northern reaches of the park for a shady picnic away from the crowds.

 Cosmo Caixa propels you into the next century with wild science exhibitions, chunks of rain forest complete with piranha tank and a 3D planetarium.
 Head back to the beach in Barceloneta for a juicy, organic burger at Bacoa and a sunset stroll along the sand.

-Best time to visit: January and February when you have cool, clear days that are warm enough for dining outdoors and crowd-free sight seeing.
+Best time to visit: January and February when you have cool, clear days that are warm enough for dining outdoors and crowd-free sightseeing.

-Easily accessed by train from Barcelona city centre, Maresme beaches are cleaner, less crowded and more family-friendly.
+Family life in Spain doesn’t always mean busy cities, easily accessed by train from Barcelona city centre, Maresme beaches are cleaner, less crowded and more family-friendly.
 Santa Susanna for example throws foam parties on the beach through the summer.
 The Illa Fantasia (open Jun-Sep) is an excellent water park at Villassar del Mar with immense rides as well as evening pool parties for teens.
 The Rucs del Corredor offers a rather more sedate form of fun in the shape of donkey rides through the fields and woodlands of the Montnegre i el Corredor Natural Park.
 There’s also the Parcs Vertical, a network of trails along rope ladders, tunnels and zip-slides through the canopy.
 Great for high-octane kids.

 Best time to visit: June, July and August when it’s bustling without being overly busy.